SteelCompendium/data-md-dse/Bestiary/Monsters/Voiceless Talkers/Statblocks/Hulking Brain.md

     distance: Melee 1
     target: Each enemy
     effects:
+      - name: Effect
-      - effect: A target must be grabbed by the hulking brain, and is no longer grabbed after the power roll is resolved
+        effect: A target must be grabbed by the hulking brain, and is no longer grabbed after the power roll is resolved
       - roll: Power Roll + 3
         t1: 7 damage; M < 1 3 damage